Anonark/THP2Epub/README.md

 There are a couple of issues with file closing that cause a PermissionError to show up, just find the temp file in %LOCALAPPDATA%\Temp and rename it to something with a .zip extension then unpack it to find the .xhtml files inside, which you can import into Calibre, convert to Epub then merge into one file using EpubMerge.

-There may be an issue with path names (specifically, backslashes vs. forward slashes) when running on Windows.
-In that case, just open an issue and I'll add a zipfile.py with the neccessary modifications.

 Any other complaints?
 Make an issue.